 Megaworld has completed 342 buildings with a total area of 6.4 million sqm over the past 25 years.
-In 2014, the Group completed 16 residential projects and 5 BPO office towers with retail components.
-Total gross leasable area as of end-2014 is 861 thousand sqm - 621 thousand sqm of which is for offices and 240 thousand sqm for commercial.
+In 2014, the MEG Group completed 16 residential projects and 5 BPO office towers with retail components.
+Total gross leasable area as of end-2014 is 861 thousand sqm - 62 thousand sqm of which is for offices and 240 thousand sqm for commercial.

-ELI 's real estate portfolio is composed of multi-cluster mid- to high-rise condominium projects and multi-phase subdivision developments in key locations in Metro Manila and the South.
-ELI set the trend for transit-oriented developments ("TOD") where condominium communities are directly linked to mass-transit systems for faster and more efficient mobility in the metro.
+ELI's real estate portfolio is composed of multi-cluster mid- to high-rise condominium projects and multi-phase subdivision developments in key locations in Metro Manila and the South.
+ELI set the trend for transit-oriented developments (TOD) where condominium communities are directly linked to mass-transit systems for faster and more efficient mobility in the metro.

 Laguna BelAir is ELI's flagship township project located outside of Metro Manila.
 The 156-hectare horizontal development in Sta.
 Rosa, Laguna is a complete community setting featuring several residential phases with American-inspired homes, commercial blocks, recreational amenity zones, a science-oriented school and a parish church.
-The project has spearheaded various residential and commercial developments in Santa Rosa City which is now dubbed as the "New Makati City of the South."
+The project has spearheaded various residential and commercial developments in Santa Rosa City which is now dubbed as the "New Makati City of the South.".
+Other projects include:

 - 1. The Sonoma is the second township project outside Metro Manila.
 It is a 50-hectare horizontal development in Sta.
-Rosa City, Laguna that features Asian Modern-inspired homes.
+Rosa, Laguna that features Asian Modern-inspired homes.
 The community is clustered around a five-star clubhouse complete with luxurious swimming pools, open courts, function rooms and other facilities, all of which are now operational and functional.
 Turnover is on-going for its 4 phases-- Enclave, Country Club, Pavilion and Esplanade.
-The community will also have a commercial strip called 1433 West Row that will feature high-end shops, restaurants and other establishments. - The Cambridge Village is a 37-tower large-scale mid-rise community on an 8-hectare property along East Bank Road in Pasig-Cainta area.
+The community will also have a commercial strip called 1433 West Row that will feature high-end shops, restaurants and other establishments. - 2.
+The Cambridge Village is a 37-tower large-scale mid-rise community on an 8-hectare property along East Bank Road in Pasig-Cainta area.
 Most of the towers are ready for occupancy and sold out, while the final towers of the Central Park phase are in full-swing construction. - 3.
 The Rochester is a tropical-inspired urban resort community at Elisco Road, San Joaquin, Pasig City.
-Its 10 mid-to-high-rise towers set on a 3-hectare enclave will have Asian Modern architectural design and wide open spaces, providing a complete urban escape close to nature.
+Its 10 mid-to-high rise towers set on a 3-hectare enclave will have Asian Modern architectural design and wide spaces, providing a complete urban escape close to nature.
 Garden Villas 1 and 2 have been turned over in 2014 and its residents enjoy the clubhouse, pools and court.
 The sold-out Breeze Tower is on the final stages of construction and is expected to be finished by the end of 2015. - 4.
 San Lorenzo Place is a luxurious 4-tower high-rise development along EDSA corner Chino Roces Avenue, Makati City.
 It will have an upscale shopping mall at the podium level which will be directly connected to MRT-3 Magallanes Station.
 Its prime TOD lifestyle concept resulted in excellent sales take-up of the first three towers.
 Tower 4 has been turned over in 2014, Towers 1 will be finished by the end of 2015 while Tower 2 has reached significant completion.

 Excavation works for the final tower, Tower 3, has just started.
-The amenities at the 6th level, such as swimming pool, tennis court, fitness gym, jogging paths, gardens, function room, daycare center and clubhouse, will complete the high-end and stylish Makati CBD lifestyle experience of its residents. - 5.
-Pioneer Woodlands is a TOD with 6 high-rise towers set along EDSA and Pioneer Street in Mandaluyong City.
-Residents of Towers 1 and 2 enjoy quick access to MRT-3 via a direct platform link to Boni station.
-The 3rd tower, Woodland Park 1, is already sold-out and for turnover by the end of 2015.
-Recreational amenities will be located at the 5th level of the podium of the Woodland Park Towers.
+The amenities at the 6th level, such as swimming pool, tennis court, fitness gym, jogging paths, gardens, function room, daycare center and clubhouse, will complete the high-end and stylish Makati CBD lifestyle experience of its residents.